esp32m/website/docs/reference/components.md

 You can add as many appenders as you need.

-`void addBufferedAppender()` accounts for appenders that may need some time to initialize, before they are able to accept messages (for example, connect to a network server, mount filesystem, etc.).
+`void addBufferedAppender()` accounts for appenders that may need some time to initialize, before they can accept messages (for example, connect to a network server, mount filesystem, etc.).
 It checks if the appender is ready, and if not - saves the messages to a temporary buffer.
-Once the appender is fully initialized, the contents of the buffer is automatically forwarded to the appender, and the buffer is released.
+Once the appender is fully initialized, the content of the buffer is automatically forwarded to the appender, and the buffer is released.

 ### Intercepting output